MrMinhNguyen/TA42-LemonLemonade-Umbrella/back_end/README.txt

-Put the Front-End Code in this folder
+Put the Back-End Code in this folder